schooltool-project/schooltool-book/source/years.rst

    .. image:: images/years-1.png

 Your new year.
-If you click on the yellow pencil icon nect to the title, you can edit the information for the year:
+If you click on the yellow pencil icon next to the title, you can edit the information for the year:

    .. image:: images/years-2.png